 Want to explore the numerous and varied roles that exist within the wider illustration industry?
-Look no further than our breakdown of illustration jobs below, in which we unpack what the work entails, why you might love (or hate) it, how to get into the role, and ultimately, what you can expect as an average salary.
+Look no further than our breakdown of illustration jobs below, in which we unpack what the work entails and why you might love (or hate) it.

 Comic Book Illustrator